abcwcm/Cao_Epicardium/README.md

-# Cao_Epicardium
-Scripts related to scRNA-seq data analysis
+# scRNA-seq of epicardial cells during zebrafish heart regeneration

 The Applied Bioinformatics Core analyzed single-cell RNA sequencing data generated from epicardial cells of zebrafish models of cardiac injury.
 The main goal was to understand whether different sub-populations of epicardial cells contribute to specific aspects of myocardial regeneration.

 The raw reads were aligned and processed with the CellRanger pipeline (v.
 3.0.2) using the zebrafish transcriptome version GRCz10.
-Subsequent analyses were performed in R following the recommendations of \citet{Amezquita2019} (\url{https://osca.bioconductor.org/}) using numerous functions provided in the R packages \texttt{scater} and \texttt{scran} \citep{McCarthy2017,scran} as well as \texttt{Seurat} following the tutorials of the Satija Lab (\url{https://satijalab.org/seurat/}).
+Subsequent analyses were performed in R following the recommendations of [Amezquita et al., 2019](https://osca.bioconductor.org/), using numerous functions provided in the R packages scater and scran.

+The analyses were also performed at a time when Seurat's scTransform method was en vogue.
+For that, the [tutorials of the Satija Lab](https://satijalab.org/seurat/) were followed.
+The PI of the project insisted on monocle as the method of choice for trajectory and pseudotime analyses, hence `monocle3` was used relatively close to its publication date.

+## Filtering

-Cells were required to have a minimum of 10e2.5 genes and max.
-5% mitochondrial reads Genes were removed if they were detected in either fewer than 0.2% of the cells or in fewer than 5cells per sample.
+Following CellRanger's generation of read count matrices, cells were required to have a minimum of 10e2.5 genes and max.
+5% mitochondrial reads.
+Genes were removed if they were detected in either fewer than 0.2% of the cells or in fewer than 5 cells per sample.

-Read counts were ormalized using `SCTransform` as implemented in `Seurat~v.3.1` correcting for batch effects between the samples.
+Read counts were normalized using `SCTransform` as implemented in `Seurat~v.3.1` correcting for batch effects between the samples.
 For visualizations and additional downstream analyses, the SCTransform-normalized (log-transformed) expression values were used unless noted otherwise.

 For identifying clusters of cells with similar global transcriptomes, a shared nearest neighbor graph was constructed using `Seurat's` `FindNeighbors()` function with default settings (e.g. k = 20) and using the first 20 principal components following PCA.
-Clusters were identified with `Seurat`'s `FindClusters()` function with the resolution parameter set to 0.3 .
+Clusters were identified with `Seurat`'s `FindClusters()` function with the resolution parameter set to 0.3.
 In addition, UMAP coordinates were calculated.
 We assessed the identity of the cells within the resulting clusters using marker genes detected by `Seurat`'s `FindAllMarkers()` function with default settings as well as marker genes identified by `SC3` .
 Clusters with relatively low levels of *tcf21* and high levels of marker genes that indicate non-epicardial cell identities (e.g. immune cells with high levels of *cd74a* and mpeg* were removed from subsequent analyses.